 Alternatively, benefits can start right away when someone is admitted to a hospital for a kidney transplant and that transplant takes place within two months.
 If it takes longer than two months to get the transplant, Medicare coverage starts two months before the transplant is actually completed.

-Starting in October 2022 (with benefits starting January 1, 2023), people with kidney transplants who do not have other health coverage can sign up to cover those drug treatments.
+Starting on Jan.
+1, 2023, people with kidney transplants who do not have other health coverage can sign up to cover those drug treatments.
 Part B-ID does not include other Part B benefits and as a result, the monthly premiums would be lower.
-That said, they could still qualify for a Medicare Savings Program to help keep costs down.
+Similar to regular Part B, benefits for Part B-ID begin the month after you sign up.

 Are there special enrollment periods that could help me get coverage sooner?

 Not everyone signs up for Medicare during the IEP based on age.
-If you are still working and have a health plan through your employer (or your spouse does), you can wait to sign up but only if your employer has the equivalent of at least 20 full-time employees.
-When you (or your spouse) leave your job or the health plan, whichever happens first, you have eight months to sign up for Medicare.
+If you are still working and have a health plan through your employer (or your spouse does), you can wait to sign up for Medicare.
+When you (or your spouse) leave your job or the health plan – whichever happens first – you have eight months to sign up for Medicare.
 Your benefits start the month after you sign up.
-It’s important to understand how delays in signing up for Part B could affect your coverage.

 While you have an opportunity to change Medicare plans every year during the Annual Enrollment Period (October 15 – December 7), there are not many other opportunities to sign up for Medicare that first time.

 If the COVID pandemic taught us anything, it’s that not everything is within our control.
 CMS understands that.
-That is why they are proposing a new set of Special Enrollment Periods to give you more options.
-If implemented, these new enrollment periods would decrease the number of people who face late penalties and would decrease gaps in care by allowing people to sign up right away, rather than waiting for the General Enrollment Period.
+Starting on Jan.
+1, 2023, they enacted a new set of Special Enrollment Periods to give you more options to sign up for Medicare that first time.